TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/djmitchell42-Input-Signoff.md

 The CMA-4544PF-W is the electret microphone used in the overall microphone amplifier circuit.
 This microphone has an SNR of 60 dBA with an operating voltage from 3 VDC to 10 VDC.
 The signal-to-noise ratio is relatively high, meaning there is very little noise in the output signal, which is heavily needed in a noise cancellation application [2].

 ##### TS472 Very Low Noise Microphone Amplifier
+The TS472 microphone amplifier from ST microelectronics will amplify the voltage signal produced from the CMA-4544PF-W.  The TS472 very low noise microphone preamplifier from ST microelectronics satisfies constraint (4) by having a maximum supply voltage rating of 6 V [4], therefore the microphone preamplifier can be driven by a standard 5 VDC input.
+The overall delay of the TS472 is 20 us, with the total alloted delay amount being 0.1 ms, this meets constraint (7).
+This pre-amplifier will output a continuous time voltage signal to the OPA2863-Q1 operational amplifier from Texas Instruments.

 # Bill of Materials